-JOHN MACINTOSH: The real issue, as you've said is, do we have a common understanding, and if not, can we develop a common understanding of where we really are, where we've been and where we are?
-And do we have the collective will to act on it in a way that we probably know we should, but can be, as Art will say more than anybody, can be very difficult.

-And I think clearly the collective will probably includes some modicum of the board of trustees, and the collective will probably includes the administration, and the collective will probably includes the faculty.
+The real issue, as you've said, is do we have a common understanding, and if not, can we develop a common understanding of where we really are, where we've been, and where we are?
+And do we have the collective will to act on it in a way that we probably know we should, but can be, as Art will say more than anybody, can be very difficult?
+And I think, clearly, the collective will probably include some modicum of the board trustees, and the collective will probably include the administration, and the collective will probably include the faculty.
 But to me, it's really about understanding and will more than this group versus that group.

-Last thing I guess I would say is, these are not corporate entities.
-Not-for-profits, I've worked a bunch with synagogues, I've worked with not-for-profits, these people, and I do, have a deep emotional connection to their alma mater, to the university whose board they sit on.
-You can make sense of a college town.
-The town has a deep connection.
-And so it's really, really hard to do this work.
+The last thing I guess I would say is these are not corporate entities, not for profits.
+I've worked with a bunch with synagogues.
+I've worked with not-for-profits.
+These people have, and I do have a deep emotional connection to their alma mater, to the university whose board they sit on.
+You can make sense of the college town, but the town has a deep connection.

+And so, it's really, really hard to do this work.

-DOUG LEDERMAN: The merger that you were involved with was largely, if I'm correct, presented to you, as opposed to the institution deciding for itself that going through a kind of process like the one John just described and deciding that it needed to think about a new way of operating.
-In general, the process that you are envisioning through the Transformational Partnerships Fund is something different-an institution, its collective constituencies coming to some kind of realization and making something of a choice to at least explore it.
-And I guess I'm curious what you envision that process being like, having worked with institutions as you have.
-It's got be a hard road to travel to get people's heads around what could be a pretty serious alteration of how they operate.
+The merger that you were involved with was largely, if I'm correct, presented to you, as opposed to the institution deciding for itself that going through a kind of process like the one John just described and deciding that it needed to think about a new way of operating.
+In general, the process that you are envisioning through the Transformational Partnerships Fund is something different.
+An institution, its collective constituencies coming to some kind of realization and making something of that choice to at least explore it.
+And I guess, I'm curious what you envision that process as being like, having worked with institutions as you have.
+It's got to be a hard road to travel to get people's heads around what could be a pretty serious alteration of how they operate.

-ART DUNNING: In the late 1980s and early 1990s, I worked in the University System office, 13 years in Atlanta.
-And those two campuses were talked about then.
-Less than four miles apart, why are they separate?
-But it was viewed as such a complex environment, politically, economically, and socially that no one, I think, wanted to touch it at that point in time.
-But when it was finally decided, all of those that people are feared over the years really came out.
+In the late 1980s and early 1990s, I worked in the university system office, for 13 years in Atlanta.
+And those two campuses we've talked about have been less than four miles apart while they separate.
+But it was viewed as such a complex environment politically, economically, and socially.
+And no one, I think, wanted to touch it at that point in time.
+But when it was finally decided, all of those things that people had feared over the years really came out.
 And it was complicated because of the external environment.
-You have the community of supporters for both campuses, alums for both campuses, students on both campuses.
-I'm not saying wouldn't this be nice to do, around of the issue of a lot of data, a lot of logic and reason about why this makes sense for the wellbeing of students, and it was a very student-driven process in terms of outcomes.

-But in the midst of all of that, you had to work through and navigate through all of those historical issues that had been developed over time.
-These two campuses, I think, according to people who live in that community, had had not cordial and pleasant relationships over the years, but adversarial relations, which added another layer of complexity, as these campuses viewed themselves as having such differences in the historical past, we did not give them time to talk about a common future.
-We started the execution and implementation process [UNCLEAR].
+You have a community of supporters for both campuses, both campuses, and students.
+So, not saying wouldn't be nice to do around the issue, a lot of data, a lot of logic, and reason about why this makes sense for the well-being of students.
+And it was a very student-driven process in terms of outcomes.
+But in the midst of all of that, you had to work through and navigate through all of those historical issues that have been developed over time.
+These two campuses, I think, or the people who live in that community, had no cordial and pleasant relationships over the years, but adversarial relations.